GitCodings/Stack-FE-Starter/FRONTEND-1.md

   </tbody>
 </table>

-# Notes

-## alert

-We will use `alert()` to check your responses for the right information.

-The `JSON.stringify(resonse, null, 2)` just turns the response from a `JSON Object` into a formatted string.
-The `null` means we dont want to add any replacer settings.
-The `2` means the amount of spaces to indent.

 # Video Submission

 ## Create a video submission.
 YouTube private video, shared by link, works well for video submission for this class.
 Video submissions should be less than 2 minutes long and follow this scenario:
 1. Off-screen, deploy your IDM microservice and mini-frontend on your local device.
 Do not include this part in the video.
 2. Open your browser and open a network panel (`CTRL + SHIFT + J` on Windows, or `COMMAND + OPTION + J` on Mac).
 Keep this panel open as you continue with the following steps.
-Navigate to your website.
 3. Try to log in using an unregistered username and password.
    - They should have a alert with a response with a result.message of `User not found`
 5. Next, register a new user (e.g., with login panteater@uci.edu and a password of your choice).